Updated May 31, 2023

 What is Benchmark Testing?

-The benchmark testing must be repeatable so that the performance measurements can be captured, and the variation needs to be noted and it should be only a few percents every time the test is being run.
+It must be repeatable so that the performance measurements can be captured, and the variation needs to be noted, and it should be only a few percent every time the test is being run.
 This helps in changes to be made to the application in order to determine if the performance can be improved or degraded.
 This testing can also be combined with security testing.
 For example, we can consider benchmark testing firewalls.
 This needs that the system can be merged with different security violations simultaneously and executed so that the benchmark for performance can be determined.
-As a part of the Software Development Life Cycle, benchmark testing can have both developers and database administrators involved which helps in getting the current performance and then it helps in improving the performance.
+As a part of the Software Development Life Cycle, it can have both developers and database administrators involved which helps in getting the current performance and then it helps in improving the performance.

-Benchmark testing must be performed in the same environment and the same conditions as expected so that a comparison factor can be obtained.
+It must be performed in the same environment and the same conditions as expected so that a comparison factor can be obtained.
 It helps in setting up a benchmark and doing further operations accordingly.
-The pre-requisites for benchmark testing involve:
+The pre-requisites for this involves:

 - It should be ensured that all software components are working accurately.

 - Before the testing starts it should be checked that all operating system updates and configurations are taken care of.

 - The test cases should be well defined and divided as elements as per their different functionalities.